 '''

 XDeviceState

 XQueryDeviceState (display, device)

 Display display;

 XDevice device;

+display Specifies the connection to the X server.

 '''

 device Specifies the desired device.

 The XQueryDeviceState function returns a pointer to an XDeviceState structure.
 This structure points to a list of structures that describe the state of the keys, buttons, and valuators on the device.